Project-Books/book-project/STYLEGUIDE.md

 ### One statement per line

-Every statement should be followed by a line break.
+A line break should follow every statement.
 This includes variable declarations.

 ### Empty blocks can be concise